mattermost/mattermost/server/cmd/mmctl/docs/mmctl_job_list.rst

 ::

-      --all            Fetch all jobs. --page flag will be ignored if provided -h, --help           help for list
+      --all             Fetch all import jobs. --page flag will be ignored if provided -h, --help            help for list
-      --page int       Page number to fetch for the list of jobs --per-page int   Number of jobs to be fetched (default 200) --ids strings    Comma separated list of Job Ids, all other flags are ignored --status string  Status of the jobs you want to view --type string    Type of the jobs you want to view
+      --ids strings     Comma-separated list of job IDs to which the operation will be applied.
+All other flags are ignored --page int        Page number to fetch for the list of import jobs --per-page int    Number of import jobs to be fetched (default 5) --status string   Job status
+      --type string     Job type

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~